Physical distancing, masks, vaccines, and other preventive measures

 Herd immunity occurs when enough people become immune to a disease to make its spread unlikely.
 As a result, the entire community is protected, even those who are not themselves immune.
 Herd immunity is usually achieved through vaccination, but it can also occur through natural infection.

-Based on what we know about the contagiousness of the COVID-19 virus, experts estimate that somewhere between 60% and 70% of the population needs to be immune in order to achieve herd immunity.
-That's close to 200 million people in the United States, and nearly five billion people worldwide.
+Experts initially estimated that somewhere between 60% and 70% of the population needs to be immune in order to achieve herd immunity.
+More recently, they have raised that estimate to near 90%.
 (As of now, we are nowhere close to the numbers needed to achieve herd immunity.)

 Achieving herd immunity through natural infection means many people would become ill and many would die.
 These risks may fall as we develop effective treatments.
 However, we still don't know how long people who recover from COVID-19 will remain immune to reinfection.

-Ideally, we will achieve herd immunity through a safe vaccine (or vaccines) that will confer lasting immunity.
+Ideally, we will achieve herd immunity as more people around the world receive vaccines that will confer lasting immunity.

 Will a pneumococcal vaccine help protect me against coronavirus?